salvalcantara/pid-tuning-bda58/src/pages/index.md

     background_color: none
   - type: features_section
     features:
-      - title: |-
+      - title: >-
-          “This book is inspiring and practical.
-It’s thought-provoking and full of examples which definitely motivates me”
+          “The book studies the design problem with emphasis on the simple and effective PID controller.
+The analytical method proposed by the book yields good performance, is motivated by a rigorous framework, and simplifies the design process as much as possible.
+This is the concern of engineers.”
         subtitle: 'Hilary Ouse, Sr. Marketing Manager at Company'
         image: images/weidong.jpg
         image_alt: Brandon Guidelines